katherinearnold/katherinearnold.github.io/_pages/about.md

 ---

 <p>
 I'm a MA student in the UBC Department of Linguistics.
-I hold a BA in Linguistics and a BA Applied Linguistics & Multilingualism from UC Santa Cruz, where I worked on bilingual speech perception and production.
+My research focuses on the mental representations of bilinguals, with a particular emphasis on how a third language (L3) influences speech perception and processing.
+I am also broadly interested in the sociophonetic landscape of Italian _dialetti_, and in how prosodic cues interact with phonological contrast.
+I hold a BA in Linguistics and a BA Applied Linguistics & Multilingualism from UC Santa Cruz, where I conducted research on bilingual speech perception and production.
 </p>

 <h2>Broad Research Interests</h2>